novius/novius_faq/README.md

 ## Documentation & support

+You can leave the "Introduction" field empty, the corresponding html will not be rendered.

-All you need to know when editing the main config file of the FAQ application
+All you need to know when editing the main config file of the FAQ application :
 * key "use_css" set to true by default : include a small css file to render your FAQ correctly